THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 Damage to the relationship with the non-custodial parent and other family members resulting from the move may sometimes be deemed sufficiently harmful that a judge will find that a change in custody is in order.
 The bottom line is, how will it affect the child?

-Sometimes a child will ask for a change in living arrangements.
+Sometimes the child’s best interests will be taken into account.
+For example, a child may ask for a change in living arrangements.
 A bright and mature teenager or sometimes even a younger child may have a logical reason for wanting a change in custody; on the other hand, children can be manipulative and are known to sometimes use the issue of custody to play parents against each other.
 Courts are loath to involve themselves in custody fights where the kids are either drawn in to a fight by the parents or are manipulating them.

 The bottom line: a child’s wishes regarding which parent they will live may be taken into account if the child is sufficiently intelligent and mature to articulate a good reason for the change.
 As in the example above, the teenager wanting to attend an advanced academic program near the other parent will have more input than a six-year-old who objects to his early bed time or limitations on his television viewing.

-When your child’s well-being is at stake, requiring you to request the court to change the custody arrangements that are in place, engage a family lawyer who understands how the family courts work and the criteria a judge will apply in making a determination.
-You can find the compassionate and experienced assistance you need by calling the Law Office of Stephen Vertucci, LLC at 970.900.1800 to discuss the situation and prepare a case strategy on your behalf.
+When your child’s well-being is at stake, requiring you to request the court to modify the custody arrangements that are in place, engage a family lawyer who understands how the family courts work and the criteria a judge will apply in making a determination.
+Stephen Vertucci has years of experience dealing with family law matters such as divorce, child custody, child support, and alimony.
+You can find the compassionate and experienced assistance you need by calling The Law Office of Stephen Vertucci, LLC at (970) 900-1800 to discuss the situation and prepare a case strategy on your behalf.